netreplica/nrx/README.md

 # Templates

-**nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates the user points `nrx` to using `--templates` parameter.
+**nrx** renders all topology artifacts using [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates.
+The user points `nrx` to the set of templates to use with `--templates` parameter.

-By default, **nrx** searches for the template files first in the `templates` folder in the current directory, followed by `$HOME/.nr/templates`.
-You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.
+If `--templates` parameter is not provided, **nrx** will search for Jinja2 files in the `templates` folder in the current directory, as well as in `$HOME/.nr/templates`.
+You can also provide an alternative list of folders to search via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file).

-Depending on the desired output format, the required templates are taken from a matching subfolder.
+Inside the template folders, the required Jinja2 files are taken from a subfolder matching the desired output format.
 For example, if the output format is `clab` for Containerlab, then templates are taken from `clab` subfolder.
 For Cisco Modelling Labs `cml` format the subfolder would be `cml`.

 A user can create their own templates for any output format and store them in a subfolder with a format name they would use for `--output` argument.
 To make the new output format available to **nrx**, an entry describing basic properties of the format must be added to `formats.yaml` file in the `templates` folder.

-**nrx** uses NetBox Device Platform `slug` field to identify which template to use for each device.
-If a template with a name matching the platform value exists, it would be used by default.
+To identify which template to use for each device in the topology, **nrx** uses the `slug` field of the device's **platform** field in NetBox.
+If a template with a name matching the platform `slug` exists, it would be used by default.
 Since naming of the platforms is unique for every NetBox deployment, it is not possible to create a generic library of templates that could work out-of-the box for all users.
-Instead, **nrx** uses a mapping file `platform_map.yaml` to identify which template to use for each platform, with possible additional parameters like value of the `image` tag for Containerlab nodes.
+Instead, **nrx** uses a mapping file [`platform_map.yaml`](docs/platform_map.md) to identify which template to use for each platform, with possible additional parameters like value of the `image` tag for Containerlab nodes.

 The full list of template search rules: